-Zelensky calls for direct talks with Putin as U.S. embassy says nuclear plant attack is ‘a war crime’
+Zelensky calls for direct talks with Putin; U.S. Embassy says nuclear plant attack is ‘a war crime’

-Zelensky made his request despite saying he is living through “a nightmare” and “cannot even imagine the type of man who would plan such acts.”
+Zelensky made his appeal despite saying he is living through “a nightmare” and “cannot even imagine the type of man who would plan such acts.”

 “It’s not that I want to talk to Putin.
 I need to talk to Putin.
 The world needs to talk to Putin,” he told reporters.
 “There is no other way to stop this war.”

-After a Russian projectile hit the site of the Zaporizhzhia plant in southeastern Ukraine overnight, igniting a fire that caused widespread alarm, the U.S. Embassy in Kyiv on Friday accused Russia of committing a war crime with the attack on Europe’s largest nuclear plant.
+After a Russian projectile hit the Zaporizhzhia plant in southeastern Ukraine overnight, igniting a fire that caused widespread alarm, the U.S. Embassy in Kyiv on Friday accused Russia of committing a war crime with the attack on Europe’s largest nuclear plant.

 “It is a war crime to attack a nuclear power plant,” the embassy tweeted.
 “Putin’s shelling of Europe’s largest nuclear plant takes his reign of terror one step further.”

-Zelensky also weighed in Friday, calling for no-fly zones in an attack he claimed could have been as bad as “six Chernobyls.”
+Zelensky also weighed in Friday, calling for a no-fly zone over Ukraine.
+Only such a step could prevent attacks like the one on the Zaporizhzhia plant, which could have been as bad as “six Chernobyls,” he said.

-While the attacks on the plant did not trigger a release of radioactive material, Rafael Grossi, head of the International Atomic Energy Agency in Vienna, warned of the “risks that we may all incur” if fighting around nuclear sites rages on.
+While the attack on the plant did not trigger a release of radioactive material, Rafael Mariano Grossi, head of the International Atomic Energy Agency in Vienna, warned of the “risks that we may all incur” if fighting around nuclear sites rages on.
 Russian forces seized the Zaporizhzhia nuclear plant and surrounding area early Friday.

-Zelensky’s remarks and the attack on the nuclear plant comes as Russia and Ukraine said they have agreed to limited local cease-fires to facilitate “humanitarian corridors.”
+After negotiations Thursday, Russia and Ukraine said they agreed to limited local cease-fires to facilitate “humanitarian corridors.”
 The limited agreement was prompted, in part, after several cities in Ukraine’s south warned that they were running out of supplies.
-The United Nations refugee agency said that although more than 1 million people have fled Ukraine and at least 249 civilians have been killed so far, the true toll is likely “considerably higher” because of the difficulty of conducting accurate counts in war zones.
+The United Nations refugee agency said more than 1 million people have fled Ukraine and at least 249 civilians have been killed so far, adding that the true death toll is likely “considerably higher” because of the difficulty of conducting accurate counts in war zones.

 Speaking from his office building in Kyiv, which is now fortified with sandbags against Russian attacks, Zelensky on Thursday stressed that Ukraine is ready to speak on all topics with Russia at the negotiating table.
 The Thursday negotiations concluded with an agreement on cease-fire corridors for Ukrainians to escape the intense fighting, but no progress was made on a settlement, said Mykhailo Podolyak, the Ukrainian negotiator.